Kamna Jethmalani

-Kamna Jethmalani is an Indian actress.
-She debuted in 2005 with the Telugu film Premikulu and had her first commercial success with her third feature film Ranam.
-Subsequently, she played the lead role in a number of Telugu-language films, while also debuting and appearing in Tamil, Malayalam and Kannada films.
+Kamna Jethmalani is an Indian actress who primarily appears in Telugu films.
+She made her debut in 2005 with Premikulu and gained recognition with her first commercial success, Ranam (2006).
+She went on to play lead roles in several Telugu films and also appeared in Tamil, Malayalam, and Kannada films.

 Early life

-Born into a Sindhi Hindu family in Mumbai.
-Jethmalani is a granddaughter of businessman Shyam Jethmalani.
-Her pet name is "Dinky".
-Her mother Divya is a housewife and her father Nimesh Jethmalani is a businessman.
-She has two siblings - brother Kapil and sister Karishma.
-Ram Jethmalani is her great-uncle.
+Kamna Jethmalani was born into a Sindhi Hindu family in Mumbai.
+She is the granddaughter of businessman Shyam Jethmalani and the great-niece of lawyer and politician Ram Jethmalani.
+Ram Jethmalani is the brother of her grandfather.
+Her father, Nimesh Jethmalani, is a businessman, while her mother, Divya, is a homemaker.
+She has a brother, Kapil, and a sister, Karishma.
+Her pet name is "Dinky."

 She was the runner-up at the Miss Mumbai contest in 2004 and also appeared in the music video of the pop song 'Chhod do Aanchal Zamaana Kya Kahega' by Bombay Vikings & Mera Dadla by Vaishali Samant & Avadhoot Gupte.

 Personal life

 On 11 August 2014, Kamna married Suraj Nagpal, a Bangalore-based businessman.